 We exist to ensure the health and dignity of women who have survived a horrendous, and preventable, childbirth injury – obstetric fistula.

-Hamlin Fistula Ethiopia takes a total care approach.
+The Hamlin Model of Care is a total care approach.
 One that seeks to repair, mend and heal all the scars – emotional and physical that come with this heartbreaking injury.

 Dr Catherine Hamlin’s dream was to eradicate obstetric fistula forever, so that every woman can be free from this debilitating and isolating condition.